Skip to main content

 #

 • Concept Explanation: Statements that change the order of code execution.
-Includes continue (skip current iteration), break (exit loop or switch), fallthrough (switch fallthrough).
+Includes continue (skip this loop iteration), break (exit loop or switch), and fallthrough (switch fallthrough).

 #